arashnm80/arashnm80.github.io/handbook/fear.md

 Courage is not the absence of fear.
-Courage is the willingness to act in spite of my fear.
+Courage is the willingness to act in spite of my fear. i should meet confront my fears and fight with them, search them and understand thier origins.

-> Big people make big [choices](../newton's-third-law).
+> Big people make big choices.

 > Qui ose gagne.